fenix92/staRating/README.md

     widthBorder : the width (in pixels) of the border of each stars (0 <= x <= 50) heightStar  : the height/width of each stars (1 <= x <= 400).
-Note that this value is including the widthBorder already. value       : the default value of the plugin (0 <= x <= numStar).
+Note that this value is including the widthBorder already. value       : the default value of the plugin (0 <= x <= numStar). callback    : this is the name of the function called everytime the value changed.
+So you NEED to create it.
+It will be called giving 2 aruments : the first is the new value, the second is the jquery selector of the original div (=container of the stars).
+In our example, its returning  $("#foo")

 once the plugin is launched, at any moment you can access to this method :